Hulia ʻAno: Inspired Patterns

 March 18, 2017 – October 16, 2017

 Patterns, intricate and vibrant, are a trademark of Hawaiian artistic expression, whether stamped onto barkcloth, drawn onto gourds, woven into mats or pricked into skin.
-In celebration of Hawaiian creative vision, Bernice Pauahi Bishop Museum presents the upcoming exhibit Hulia ‘Ano: Inspired Patterns, on display in the J. M. Long Gallery from March 18–Oct.
+In celebration of Hawaiian creative vision, Bernice Pauahi Bishop Museum presents Hulia ‘Ano: Inspired Patterns, on display in the J. M. Long Gallery from March 18–Oct.
 16, 2017.
 Drawing from the treasures in Bishop Museum’s ethnology collection and supplemented by its vast natural science collections, Hulia ‘Ano explores Hawaiian aesthetic traditions, spotlighting design motifs and visual similarities in the natural world.

-This original exhibit examines the ʻano—or nature—of an object in pattern, shape and form.
+This original exhibit examines the ʻano—or nature—of an object in pattern, shape, and form.

 In keeping with the aesthetic emphasis of the show, displays are organized on the basis of design motifs, in contrast with the more conventional contexts of function or material.
 Each exhibit case throughout Hulia ‘Ano is represented by a single Hawaiian word and its many definitions.
 These words were chosen as visual or conceptual descriptions of the patterns presented in the cases.
 The results are wonderful and intriguing groupings of cultural and natural objects which, considered together with the word definitions, can enhance the understanding of patterns and provoke creativity and contemplation.